 - Can be enjoyed warm vs iced

-- Perfect drink to help you relax your mind
+- Great tea to help relax your busy mind

 - Packed with citrusy flavor with a subtle spicy kick from the ginger